microsoft/msagljs/website/docs/api.md

 ## Use the layout engine directly

 When you interact with a renderer, many details are hidden under the hood.
-Here, to show how to call the engine directly
+Here we show how to call the engine directly

 ### Create a geometry graph and call the default layout